jhpyle/docassemble/_docs/config.md

 saved, the web application is restarted.

-Some Configuration directives do not fully take effect until the entire system is restarted, in which case you would need to [`docker stop`] and then [`docker start`] your [Docker] container.
+Some Configuration directives do not fully take effect until the entire system is restarted.

 You can also edit the configuration file directly on the file system.
 You may need to do so if the web application becomes inoperative due to a problem with the configuration.

-If you are using [Docker] and you try to edit `/usr/share/docassemble/config/config.yml` on the file system, keep in mind that under some conditions the `config.yml` file may be overwritten by a file located in another place.
+If you are using the `jhpyle/docassemble` [Docker] image and you try to edit `/usr/share/docassemble/config/config.yml` on the file system, keep in mind that under some conditions the `config.yml` file may be overwritten by a file located in another place.
 If you are using [S3] or [Azure blob storage], the version of `config.yml` located in the cloud always overwrites the local copy, so you should edit